MaxymVlasov/eco-data-visualizer/README.md

 2. Choose SaveEcoBot station [on this map](https://www.saveecobot.com/en/maps) and click 'Details'
 ![map-details.png](docs/en/images/map-details.png)

-3. On bottom you'll see `Download raw data (CSV)`
+3. On the bottom you'll see `Download raw data (CSV)`
 ![download-csv.png](docs/en/images/download-csv.png)
 click on the link and save CSV-file to `./data/original_data/` inside downloaded repo.

-4. Open terminal in the root of `eco-data-visualizer` and run:
+4. Open the terminal in the root of `eco-data-visualizer` and run:

 ```bash
 # Data preparation